arrebarritra/DD2360HT23/hw_3/report.md

 4. **How many atomic operations are being performed by your kernel?
 Explain**

-    Up to `num_bins * gridSize` atomic operations are performed by the kernel, as each block adds it's own local histogram to the global one.
+    There are `num_elements` atomic operations per block performed on shared memory, when filling up the local histogram.
+Up to `num_bins * gridSize` atomic operations are performed on global memory by the kernel, as each block adds its own local histogram to the global one.
 Atomic operations are avoided when bins are empty to reduce contention.

 5. **How much shared memory is used in your code?
 Explain**